ABHISHEK-AMRUTE/Vision_Chat_API/readme.md

  1. Very easy to integrate.
  2. Data privacy and Automatic deletion : In order to maintain privacy, we promot functions to delete chat records after 24 hours(can be manipulated) of chat room creation.
  3. Default User interface eliminates pain.
-Use it across any plateform.
+Use it across any platform.